Lab 1: Introduction to Python, Part I

 >>> print(x,y)

-To swap variables, we can introduce a “placeholder” variable as follows:
+To properly swap variables, we have to introduce a “placeholder” variable as follows:

 >>> x = 2